-• Focus on establishing the facts e.g. what happened; to whom; where; and the outcome

-- Focus on how and why, giving the immediate cause or loss, and then the secondary or contributory causes - Focus on any preventative measures needed to prevent recurrence
+- Focus on establishing the facts e.g. what happened; to whom; where; and the outcome - Focus on how and why, giving the immediate cause or loss, and then the secondary or contributory causes - Focus on any preventative measures needed to prevent recurrence

-More detailed guidance on the investigation process can found in Section 3.
-Further guidance and information can be obtained from the Safety Services Section by emailing us at health.andsafety@merton.gov.uk or by phoning 020 8545 3388.
+More detailed guidance on the investigation process can found in Section 3 and obtained from the Safety Services Section by emailing us at health.andsafety@merton.gov.uk or by phoning 020 8545 3388.